Estimated reading time: 5 minutes

 - Nip conflict in the bud because unresolved conflict can fester and reach a point of no return.
-Meaning that unresolved conflict can result in the necessity of removing a team member.
+This means that unresolved conflict can result in the necessity of removing a team member.

-Organizations that have mastered the art of conflict resolution have a business advantage because positive conflict outcomes remove performance barriers and allows organizations to more quickly meet corporate objectives.
+Organizations that have mastered the art of conflict resolution have a business advantage because positive conflict outcomes remove performance barriers and allow organizations to more quickly meet corporate objectives.